saturn70/Saturn_Book_1/SVM/SVM.md

 The maximum distance between two support vectors are considered as a good margin

 ## Bad Margin
-The maximum distance between two support vectors are considered as a bad margin.
+The minimum distance between two support vectors are considered as a bad margin.

 ## Goal of SVM